Manage Intelligent Capture

 Click Run Packet Capture.

-The Run a Data Packet Capture slide-in pane is displayed, and the Onboarding Packet Capture tab is selected by default.
+The Run a Data Packet Capture slide-in pane appears, and the Onboarding Packet Capture tab is selected by default.

 Step 7